idhawan531/banana-edu-visualizer-hackathon/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+**Attribution Requirements**: If you use, modify, or distribute this work, you must provide appropriate credit and indicate if changes were made.

 ## 🏆 Hackathon Information